StepNeverStop/RLs/README.md

 This project support:
 - Unity3D ml-agents.
 - Gym, for now only two data types are compatible——`[Box, Discrete]`.
-Support 90% environment settings of Gym. **Support parallel training using gym envs, just need to specify `--gym-agents` to how many agents you want to train in parallel.**
+Support 99.65% environment settings of Gym(except `Blackjack-v0`, `KellyCoinflip-v0`, and `KellyCoinflipGeneralized-v0`). **Support parallel training using gym envs, just need to specify `--gym-agents` to how many agents you want to train in parallel.**
 - - Discrete -> Discrete
 - - Discrete -> Box
 - - Box -> Discrete
 - - Box -> Box
+- - Box/Discrete -> Tuple(Discrete, Discrete, Discrete)
 - MultiAgent training.
 One brain controls multiple agents.
 - MultiBrain training.
 Brains' model should be same algorithm or have the same learning-progress(perStep or perEpisode).
 - MultiImage input.
 Images should have the same input format, like `[84, 84, 3]`.